rasa/vmware-tools-patches/README.md

 	$ cp VMwareTools-*.tar.gz vmware-tools-patches/
 	````

    It is strongly suggested to use the [latest version](#tested-vmware-tools-versions) of VMware Tools.
+You can use [download-tools.sh](../../blob/master/download-tools.sh) to download the latest version.

 4. Apply the patches, and then run the `vmware-install.pl` installer:
 	````bash